saifeemustafaq/mentorship/cohort_2/lullabhavesh700@outlook.com/Bhavesh_Lulla_my_experience_and_learnings_in_the_Cloudyman_Mentorship_program.md

 Other examples of machines with artificial intelligence include computers that play chess and self-driving cars.
 Each of these machines must weigh the consequences of any action they take, as each action will impact the end result.
 In chess, the end result is winning the game.
 For self-driving cars, the computer system must account for all external data and compute it to act in a way that prevents a collision.

+Self-driving cars have been fairly controversial as their machines tend to be designed for the lowest possible risk and the least casualties.
+If presented with a scenario of colliding with one person or another at the same time, these cars would calculate the option that would cause the least amount of damage.

  - **Enable business process changes.** An example of this is the use of IoT devices to monitor the health of remote machines and trigger service calls for preventive maintenance.
 The ability to remotely monitor machines is also enabling new product-as-a-service business models, where customers no longer need to buy a product but instead pay for its usage.

 ## What industries can benefit from IoT?